Global Tracer Object

 tracer = get_tracer()

-.
-This will enable you to leave the instrumentation code as it is and run you program both
+the logging a NOP.
+This will enable you to leave the instrumentation code as it is and run your program both

 regularly and with viztracer